ELVIS-Project/elvis-database/docs/2016-09_depolyment_guide.md

 If this command fails, you will need to figure out some error in your database setup up or your `$ELVIS_HOME/elvis-database/elvis/settings.py` file.

 You must now obtain a dump of the database and a set of its media files.
-These can be found on our backup server (TODO: WIKI LINK TO BACKUP SERVER DOCS HERE), as well as on the production server.
+These can be found on our [backup server](http://132.206.14.10/doku.php?id=backups:start), as well as on the production server.

 Move all the media folders (`attachments`, `user_downloads`, etc) to `$ELVIS_HOME/media/`.
 You also want to set all the files to have 664 permissions.
 You can do this with a command like `find $ELVIS_HOME/media -type f -exec chmod 644 {} \;`.
 Note, we can not simply run `chmod -R` on this directory tree, as we don't want to remove the executable permission from directories.